-However, it’s one thing to feel the urge to judge and quite another to allow this urge to dominate our worldview.
+However, it’s one thing to feel the urge to judge, and quite another to allow this urge to dominate our worldview.

-It’s all right to have defensive reactions but remember that we didn’t come to earth to protect our weaknesses and look for justification for their existence.
+It’s okay to have defensive reactions, but remember that we didn’t come to Earth to protect our weaknesses and look for justification for their existence.
 We came here to grow and maximize our potential and inner strength.
 As long as you judge others, you blind yourself and remain trapped in a perception that doesn’t allow your soul to develop and grow.

 © Tomislav Tomic – 2021.